DrAPT/llm/quad_c/session1/workshop1.md

 1 | **Search**: In slides `01. llm_intro` there are easter eggs with question / answer in the slides.

-Upload the file to ChatGPT and prompt the model to find the easter eggs.
+Upload the file to ChatGPT and prompt the model to find the easter eggs, returning them as a list.

 ---